-- " An extension and enhancement of CEWS at 75% targeting hard hit industries until the end of 2021. - Ensure the program works for seasonal businesses, associations and other tourism businesses that show no revenues in specific periods due to business cycles, yet have year-round employees.

-" Modify program criteria to include 100% of the costs to carry furloughed employees.
+- " Increase subsidy to 85% for hardest hit businesses until the end of summer 2021. - Ensure the program works for seasonal businesses, associations and other tourism businesses that show no revenues in specific periods due to business cycles, yet have year-round employees. - " Base year-to-date revenue comparison on 2019 or a rolling reduction for 12 months. - " Modify program criteria to include 100% of the costs to carry furloughed employees.